Cloud Databases on AWS: Services and Use Cases

 Amazon Quantum Ledger Database (QLDB)

 If your project needs to build a decentralized database to provide transparent, immutable, and cryptographically verifiable transaction logs, owned by a central trusted authority, then Amazon Quantum Ledger Database (QLDB) should be used.
 Ledgers are essential for processing the history of economic and financial activities in an organization, fintech, or banking.
-In this case, the approach using blockchain frameworks helps a lot, such as Hyperledger Fabric and Ethereum, which can also be used as a ledger.
+In this case, the approach of using blockchain frameworks helps a lot, such as Hyperledger Fabric and Ethereum, which can also be used as a ledger.
 Amazon website describes “With QLDB, your data’s change history is immutable – it cannot be altered or deleted – and using cryptography, you can easily verify that there have been no unintended modifications to your application’s data.
 QLDB uses an immutable transactional log, known as a journal, that tracks each application data change and maintains a complete and verifiable history of changes over time.”

 Customer Use Cases